pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1714 Medium Problems on LeetCode

+Today I attempted to solve two medium LeetCode problems, after a few attempts and spend more than 40 minutes in each problem I couldn't solve them.
+I needed to view the solutions to understand how solve them and also understand the pattern problems.

 ### Day 1713 Solving Recursion and Medium LeetCode Problems

 Today I solved two medium problems on LeetCode related to arrays and math, also I reviewed the recursion topic again, working with trees I discovered that my recursion knowledge needs to be refreshed and I have a lack of knowledge about this topic.